rajansingh09/Alfido-internship-projects/README.md

 Hi!
-I'm Rajan Kumar, a dedicated Web Developer with 1 month of hands-on experience as a Frontend Intern at Alfido Tech.
+I'm Rajan Kumar, a passonated Web Developer with 1 month of hands-on experience as a Frontend Intern at Alfido Tech.
 I specialize in building responsive, user-friendly, and visually appealing web applications.
 My passion lies in creating seamless experiences through clean code and innovative design solutions.

 ## **Technologies & Skills**